Baylor vs. Creighton Predictions & Picks - NCAA Tournament Second Round

 Baylor vs. Creighton Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Sunday's game that pits the Baylor Bears (23-10) against the Creighton Bluejays (22-12) at Ball Arena should be a competitive matchup based on our computer prediction, which projects a final score of 74-72 in favor of Baylor.
-Tipoff is at 7:10 PM ET on March 19.
+Sunday's contest at Ball Arena has the Baylor Bears (23-10) matching up with the Creighton Bluejays (22-12) at 7:10 PM ET (on March 19).
+Our computer prediction projects a narrow 74-72 victory for Baylor, so expect a tight matchup.

-According to our computer prediction, Creighton is a good bet to cover the spread, which is listed at 1.5.
-The two sides are projected to exceed the 145.5 over/under.
+According to our computer prediction, Creighton projects to cover the 1.5-point spread in its matchup versus Baylor.
+The total is currently listed at 145.5, and the two teams are projected to exceed it.

 Baylor vs. Creighton Game Info & Odds